ReedD/node-assetmanager/README.md

 * assets - an object containing the list of assets
 * debug - when true returns source assets rather than destination files
 * webroot - strip the webroot folder name from the file paths
+* grunt_options - an object passed to [grunt.file.expand()](http://gruntjs.com/api/grunt.file#grunt.file.expand)
+    that also supports all [minimatch options](https://github.com/isaacs/minimatch#options).
+    By default, grunt_options has the 'filter' option set to 'isFile' - changing this may have dramatic effects on how assetmanager functions.

 ```
 'use strict';